dsolesvik/library/docs/foundations/radiotelephony/specific.md

     **Pilot**: “EXPEDITE VACATE, EMIRATES 642."

 ### 3.3.17 Runway crossings
-Sometimes it is necessary to cross aircraft across a runway the instruction should be clear and instructions for after the crossing should also be included.
+Sometimes it is necessary to cross aircraft across a runway.
+The **instruction** should be clear, and instructions for after the crossing should also be included.

 !!! example
     **Controller**: "EMIRATES 642, AT K11, CROSS RUNWAY 30L, HOLD SHORT RUNWAY 30R."